 Purchase a Domain Name

 Now that we have a static IP address, we need an alias for it – a domain name.
-But before you choose your domain name, I highly recommend you read these 6 important tips to choosing a domain name.

 To buy a domain name go to Route 53.
 Search for the domain name and check it’s availability.
 Once you found a preferred name that is available, click “add to cart” and “Continue“.
 You will be asked to provide the registrant contact information, and this information will show up as the domain’s whois information.
 Once done, click “Continue” and “Complete Order“.